|Homeschool registration||DL enrollment|

 Once you submit your enrollment application a copy is sent to our computers, to a secure database, and a confirmation e-mail is sent to you.

 We provide maximum flexibility.
-Our school provides you with quality educational choices through three unique options.
 Our options give families the broadest range of choice available, right from designing your own course of study to having an online, Christian school delivered to your student straight through your home computer - and anything in between.
 Our school is based upon Christian values through our dedicated, Christian teachers, staff and families.

 - Parents who are dedicated to home educating their child(ren) and are not philosophically opposed to the accountability required within a DL program.